ColinSonnichsen/NatMaterials_perovskiteNCs/README.md

 In the file names, CPB means CsPbBr3, shorthand for the sample investigated.

-For more information, please reach out to the corresponding author at patanjali.kambhampati@mcgill.ca
+For more information, please reach out to the corresponding author at pat.kambhampati@mcgill.ca